Skip to Content

 With medical advances and the success of local HIV prevention and control efforts, HIV infection has transformed from a fatal disease to a manageable chronic condition.

-The “People Living with HIV (PLHIV) Support Services Programme”, is a one-year pilot programme, subsidised by the Government and implemented in collaboration with non-governmental organisations (NGOs), provides comprehensive community-based support for people living with HIV.
+The “People Living with HIV (PLHIV) Support Services Programme”, is a one-year pilot programme, subsidised by the Government and implemented in collaboration with non-governmental organisations (NGOs), provides comprehensive community-based support for PLHIV.

 The Programme provides counselling, rehabilitation, and bridging support to help participants adjust, sustain their well being, and lead healthy, fulfilling lives.